controverses/biodiversityispolitics/schedule.md

-# Schedule and arena of debates
+# Schedule of the week

 ## Lecture [Monday 22]